simonw/asgi-cors/README.md

 Note that the `Access-Control-Allow-Origin` header can only return a single value.
 This means that if you want to allow requests from multiple origins you need to dynamically whitelist those origins and return a different header value depending on the incoming request.

+Additionally if specific HTTP methods should be allowed an application should add:

+    Access-Control-Allow-Methods: GET, OPTIONS

+Here `GET` and `OPTIONS` are allowed.

+Similarly specific headers can be allowed:

+    Access-Control-Allow-Headers: content-type, Authorization

+In this case `content-type` and `Authorization` headers are allowed to be sent to the server in a CORS request.

 ## How to use this middleware

 We will assume you have an existing ASGI app, in a variable called `app`.